Loch Brora: Geography

 The Loch is long and thin with two small channels which give the illusion that there are three different lochs, not just one.
-At the southern end of the loch, the are two small unnamed islands.
+At the southern end of the loch, there are two small unnamed islands.
 In terms of outflow there is only the River Brora.
 In terms of inflow, primarily there's the same River Brora which directly prior to flowing into the loch has another river, the Black Water flow into it.
 Additionally there are two other notable inflows to Loch Brora: Allt Smeorali and the Carrol Burn, both of which flow into the loch directly.
 There are a few other small streams and brooks which make up the inflow of Loch Brora.
 There are some trails on the southern bank of the loch, on the opposite side of the road.
 They spur up north from Carrol and round appropriately named Carrol Rock and some of the other small peaks around Loch Brora.